mrisher/smtp-sts/mta-sts.md

 # Appendix 1: MTA-STS example record & policy

-The owner of `example.com` wishes to begin using MTA-STS with a policy that will solicit reports from receivers without affecting how the messages are processed, in order to verify the identity of MXs that handle mail for `example.com`, confirm that TLS is correctly used, and ensure that certificates presented by the recipient MX validate.
+The owner of `example.com` wishes to begin using MTA-STS with a policy that will solicit reports from senders without affecting how the messages are processed, in order to verify the identity of MXs that handle mail for `example.com`, confirm that TLS is correctly used, and ensure that certificates presented by the recipient MX validate.

 MTA-STS policy indicator TXT RR:
 ~~~~~~~~~